cicere/pumpfun-bundler/README.md

 Enjoy launches that are completely bubble maps-proof and anti-Photon SB marks.

-For more details, join our Dicord at [discord.gg/solana-scripts](https://discord.gg/solana-scripts)
+For more details, join our Discord at [discord.gg/solana-scripts](https://discord.gg/solana-scripts)